 The Business Case Is Already Made

-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report removed any remaining doubt about whether this investment pays off.
-Among senior decision-makers surveyed: 71% say thought leadership is more effective than traditional marketing at demonstrating value.
-More striking still, 60% of C-suite executives say they are willing to pay a premium to work with companies whose leaders publish quality thought leadership.
-That premium is not hypothetical—it shows up in contract values, renewal rates, and the ease of enterprise conversations.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report makes a strong case that this investment pays off.
+Among the "hidden buyers" surveyedβthe finance, legal, procurement, and operations stakeholders who quietly shape decisions: 71% say thought leadership is more effective than traditional marketing or sales materials at demonstrating a vendor's potential value.
+That impact tends to show up downstream in contract values, renewal rates, and the ease of enterprise conversations.

-The same study found that 54% of decision-makers say they research new vendors after reading quality thought leadership, and 79% say it leads them to advocate for that vendor internally.
-This is the mechanism most executives miss: your content isn't just reaching buyers, it's turning them into internal champions before a single sales call is made.
-According to the Edelman-LinkedIn research, 91% of decision-makers say quality thought leadership uncovers needs they hadn't previously recognized—meaning your best content is creating demand, not just capturing it.
+The same study found that 79% of hidden buyers say they are more likely to advocate for a vendor's proposal during an RFP when that vendor consistently produces high-quality thought leadership.
+This is the mechanism most executives miss: your content isn't just reaching buyers, it can turn them into internal champions before a single sales call is made.
+According to the Edelman-LinkedIn research, 91% of hidden buyers say quality thought leadership helps them uncover needs they hadn't previously recognizedβmeaning strong content can create demand, not just capture it.

 The Framework That Works